It happens to all of us, you read the instructions, then you lose them, or can’t remember exactly what they said when

 Firstly, do remember that everyone is different and your response will be as unique to you as are your symptoms and their severity.
 Some women require more hormone cream to help alleviate severe symptoms, while others can use less, and factors such as stress will impact your hormones and mean your symptoms may need extra help.

 However it does make sense that everyone starts off with the same dosage and then monitors their symptoms.
-So if you are new, make sure you begin with the recommended double dose of a quarter teaspoon twice daily for the first month of use to establish good hormone levels.
+So if you are new, make sure you begin with the recommended double dose of two pea sized amounts of cream twice daily for the first month of use to establish good hormone levels.

-After the first month if your symptoms are coming under control you can go on to the maintenance dose of an eighth teaspoon twice daily on your regime and once they are fully controlled then try cutting back on the amount each month and monitor your symptoms.
+After the first month if your symptoms are coming under control you can go on to the maintenance dose of just one pea sized amount of cream twice daily on your regime and once they are fully controlled then try cutting back on the amount each month and monitor your symptoms.